junxit/us-congress-bills-113/bill.md

   >     - **(D)** Any other scheduled or unscheduled maintenance of the Cliffside Gas Field helium storage reservoir and helium pipeline.
   >   - **(5)** *Excess funds* Amounts in the Helium Production Fund in excess of amounts the Secretary considers necessary to carry out paragraphs (1) through (4) shall be paid to the general fund of the Treasury.
   > - **(f)** *Extraction of helium from deposits on Federal land* All amounts received by the Secretary from the sale or disposition of crude helium on Federal land shall be paid to the general fund of the Treasury and credited against all amounts required to be repaid to the United States under this Act as of October 1, 1995.
+  > - **(g)** *Maintenance of helium supply* The Secretary shall ensure that there is no disruption in the supply of helium from the Federal Helium Reserve during the transition between phases of helium sales under subsections (a), (b), and (c).

 - **(b)** *Report* Not later than 1 year after the date of enactment of this Act and annually thereafter, the Secretary of the Interior shall submit to the Committee on Natural Resources of the House of Representatives and the Committee on Energy and Natural Resources of the Senate a report describing all expenditures by the Bureau of Land Management for operation and maintenance of the Federal Helium Reserve (as that term is defined in the amendment made by section 2(3)), investments made by the Bureau for such reserve, and scheduled or unscheduled maintenance of such reserve or its infrastructure to be conducted by the Bureau.

 ## § 4.
 BLM transparency requirements to facilitate market and supply chain information

 The Helium Act (50 U.S.C.
-167 et seq.) is further amended by redesignating sections 15 through 17 as sections 17 through 19, and by inserting after section 14 the following:
+167 et seq.) is further amended by redesignating sections 15 and 17 as sections 17 and 18, and by inserting after section 14 the following:

 > ## § 15.
 Pipeline access
 >